-Beta carotene deficiency although uncommon leads ultimately to death; however a shortage is very common affecting many tissues of the body because of the dearth of fresh yellow and orange foods in the Western diet.
+A frank beta carotene deficiency although uncommon leads ultimately to death; however a moderate shortage is very common, affecting many tissues of the body because of the dearth of fresh yellow and orange foods in the Western diet.

 A healthy skin, excellent vision, strong bones, resistance to infections and host of serious cancer related diseases is what a deficiency of this phytochemical causes; this is not small beer!

 Poor health is additive.
 For example, if you have a marginal deficiency, and you are stuck all day in front of a computer, or, heaven forbid, the television then women in particular are almost certain to suffer from disabling fractures of their bones when they get older.

 In fact hip fractures are now beginning to happen before fifty years of age because of our poor diet and sedentary existence; this doesn't just happen to other people.

 A full blown beta carotene deficiency is rare as this important precursor to vitamin A is found in many vegetables and fruits.
 Nevertheless many have a moderate, yet serious shortage from their diets; taking it in pill form is unnecessary and potentially dangerous.

 You have to be a real meat and potatoes man to become frankly inadequate and actually die from an insufficiency.

 Let's talk first just for a moment about colour.
 An object would appear white because it absorbes none of the spectrum, but it would look orange or yellow if the greens and blues are taken up by the pigments in the material.

 Beta-carotene has a structure - its alternating double bonds if you want to know about the chemistry - that absorbes those other colours but not the yellow which is then reflected to our eyes, so we perceive it as having an orangey appearance.